A15Bog/conanexilessql/README.md

 US PVP.
 No exploits, 1x raid on a target per day, 1 person stack limit, no racism, unradable bases allowed, .4 claim radius, 0 admin abuse.

 CURRENT PRODUCTION SCRIPTS AS OF 3/18:
-* Add recipe points to level 50 players - HOT!
 * Find buildings past the maximum directional values of the green wall - NEW
+* New decay script (V2) based on in game timestamp (alternative to in game decay, reqires no column additions or triggers anymore, deletes everything from user or guild after 7 days of inactivity) - NEW
 * Merge clans together - NEW
 * Find all single or double foundation spam with location (actually works) - NEW
+* Add recipe points to level 50 players - HOT!
 * Export excel list of all players, guilds, levels, steamids - NOW INCLUDES ACTIVITY DATE
 * Delete no ownership objects
 * Delete all buildings, placeables, items, players and guilds for defined ids